IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The registry has the following structure:

-* LINKTYPE Name: Indicates the symbolic name for this LinkType.
+* LinkType Name: Indicates the symbolic name for this LinkType.
 The name is prefixed with "LINKTYPE_" (i.e., LINKTYPE_something).
-* LINKTYPE Value: Indicates the 16-bit unsigned integer assigned for this LinkType.
+* LinkType Value: Indicates the 16-bit unsigned integer assigned for this LinkType.
 * Description: Provides a very short description.
 * Reference: Indicates an authoritative document reference for the LinkType or a requester reference.